jeromeetienne/phoneasdaydreamcontroller.js/README.md

 [http://192.168.0.2:8080/examples](http://192.168.0.2:8080/examples) and pick 'phone controller'

 it will run the controller emulation on your phone.
-Aka a daydream kind of controller (orientation, one trackpad and 3 button)
+Aka a daydream kind of controller (orientation, one touchpad and 3 button)

 # Show, dont Tell